Liquidity Hunts & Stop Runs

 Wide Invalidation

-Stops miles away “to be safe” wreck your R. Tuck invalidation just beyond the sweep.
+Stops miles away wreck your R. Tuck just past the sweep.